softwareconstruction240/softwareconstruction/instruction/introduction/introduction.md

 ## Java

 You will use the Java programming language for all of your work in this course.
 Java has been a popular language for multiple decades.
 According to the [2023 Stack Overflow survey](https://survey.stackoverflow.co/2023/#most-popular-technologies-language-prof), Java is used by 30% of professional developers.
 Java has some nice properties.
 It is object oriented, compiled, has garbage collection, and is strongly typed.
-In short, Java is a good language help you round out your skill set and resume.
+In short, Java is a good language to help you round out your skill set and resume.

 ![StackOverflow Survey](javaStackOverflowSurvey.png)